Pulmonary stenosis

 Doctors sometimes detect signs of pulmonary valve stenosis, using fetal imaging, in a baby before birth if the blockage is severe.
 In most cases, we diagnose the condition after birth in newborns or in older children when their primary care provider hears a heart murmur and refers them to us.

-To confirm a diagnosis and plan treatment, we may recommend one or more tests, such as:
+To confirm a diagnosis and plan treatment for pulmonary stenosis, we may recommend one or more tests, such as:

-• Chest X-ray to look for changes in the heart or pulmonary artery
+• Chest X-rays are used to look for changes in the heart or pulmonary artery

-• Electrocardiogram (EKG or ECG) to evaluate the heart’s electrical activity for signs of thickened heart muscle
+• Electrocardiogram (EKG or ECG) is used to evaluate the heart’s electrical activity for signs of thickened heart muscle

-• Echocardiogram (heart ultrasound) to examine the heart’s structure
+• Echocardiogram (heart ultrasound) is used to examine the heart’s structure

-• Doppler echocardiogram to assess blood flow through the heart to estimate the severity of the blockage
+• Doppler echocardiogram is used to assess blood flow through the heart to estimate the severity of the blockage

-• Other cardiac imaging, such as cardiac MRI or CT scans, to evaluate the structure of the heart and pulmonary artery
+• Other cardiac imaging such as cardiac MRI or CT scans, is used to evaluate the structure of the heart and pulmonary artery

-• Cardiac catheterization, a minimally invasive procedure that uses catheters (thin, flexible tubes) inserted through blood vessels to access and examine the heart
+• Cardiac catheterization is a minimally invasive procedure that uses catheters (thin, flexible tubes) inserted through blood vessels to access and examine the heart

 Pulmonary stenosis occurs when parts of a baby's heart don't form properly in the womb.
 This congenital heart disease usually occurs by chance, and the reasons are unknown.
 Nothing that a mother did or didn't do during her pregnancy causes pulmonary stenosis.